-- You are diagnosed with an eating disorder by a qualified provider; and - Counseling is rendered by a recognized licensed dietitian.
+If you are diagnosed with an eating disorder by a qualified provider, medical nutrition therapy must be rendered by a recognized licensed dietitian.

 Other counseling services identified on the U.S. Preventive Services Task Force list of Grade A and B Recommendations are described in other sections of this chapter.
-See Special Benefits - Disease Management and Preventive Services.
+See Special Benefits - Disease Management and Preventive Services, Preventive Health Services.